vollborn/auto-dvd/README.md

 Copying DVDs may be illegal in your country.
 Please check your legal boundaries before using AutoDVD.
 I do not take responsibilty for your actions.

+## Installation
+In order to install AutoDVD you just need to execute the script.
+It will automatically install all its dependencies.

+## Dependencies
+- makemkv-bin
+- makemkv-oss
+- util-linux
+- coreutils